Flat Roof Replacement Cost in London | 2026 Prices, Materials & Quotes

 Flat Roof Replacement Cost in London: Material and Labour

-Understanding the flat roof cost and the costs involved in a flat roof replacement is essential for effective budgeting.
+Understanding the flat roof cost and what's covered within a flat roof replacement is essential for effective budgeting.
 Here are some example flat roof costs for different roof sizes:

-When planning a flat roof replacement, it’s important to consider a full cost breakdown.
+When planning to budget for your flat roof replacement, it’s important to consider a full cost breakdown.
 This includes the cost of materials, flat roof replacement labour, waste disposal fees for removing old roofing materials, and roof removal itself.

 Labour costs can vary, but hiring a qualified roofer or flat roofer is recommended, as professional roofers ensure the work meets required standards and regulations.

-If you are having your flat roof replaced, additional costs such as gutter cleaning or minor repair costs may apply.
-Flat roof replacements and roof replacements in London often require careful planning to manage all associated costs.
+If you are having your flat roof replaced, extra costs such as gutter cleaning or minor repair costs may apply.
+The majority of flat roof replacements in London often require careful planning to manage all associated costs.

-The cheapest material for a flat roof is felt, which costs between £35 and £45 per m2.
-The most expensive is lead, which is often used on bay windows and costs around £134-£142 per m2.
-A green roof, fibreglass and rubber fall between the two at £38 to £150 per m2.
+The cheapest material for a flat roof installation is felt, which costs between £50 and £80 per m2.
+The most expensive is lead, which is often used on bay windows and costs around £150 – £200 per m2.
+Rubber and fibreglass typically range from £80 to £150 per m2, while green roofs are usually higher at around £120 to £200 per m2.

 Material only rates:

-Prices for Felt, EPDM rubber, Fibreglass and a green roof (lead only included in bay window prices) would be:
+Material only prices for felt, EPDM rubber, Fibreglass and a green roof (lead only included in bay window prices) would be:

 Labour costs at London rates: